revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 ---

-4. How a IOC container is configured in a spring console based application?
+4. How an IOC container is configured in a spring console based application?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)